To Footer

 Industrial Robotics and Robotic Maintenance

 Provides the industrial maintenance student an introduction to the theory of robots including applications, basic programming, components, industrial robotic safety standards, industrial robots classifications, key programming techniques, robotic motion concepts, and terminology.
 Instructs students on the concepts of preventive and predictive maintenance techniques required for a robot and their backup systems and recovery procedures.
 Provides the opportunity for the industrial maintenance student to develop, set up, and integrate work cells into manufacturing systems at a beginning level.
-Lecture/Lab: 4.0 credits (90 contact hours).
+Integrated Lecture: 2 credits (30 contact hours).
+Integrated Laboratory: 2 credits (60 contact hours).

 Pre-requisite: IMT 110 and IMT 111 or Consent of Instructor.